alexbabits/guns-and-coffee-dApp/README.md

 ## To Do
-3. Make frontend next.js/react files more simple with `create-react-app` or something similar. (optional)
+3. Make frontend next.js/react files more simple with `create-react-app` or something similar. (optional) Do (npx create-next-app new-project-name) in a new project, then bring that shit over, and see if it works.
 4. Deploy on vercel

 ## References: